-A modified Hazardous Facility Screening Procedure (HFSP) method will be applied to all proposed new facilities manufacturing, using or storing hazardous substances or generating or disposing hazardous wastes.
-Existing facilities as at 21 August 2004 will not be subject to these controls unless they significantly expand or alter their operations.
+A modified Hazardous Facility Screening Procedure (HFSP) method is applied to all proposed new facilities manufacturing, using or storing hazardous substances or generating or disposing hazardous wastes.
+Facilities existing as at 21 August 2004 will not be subject to these controls unless they expand or alter their operations in a manner which falls outside the scope of Section 10 of the RMA.